Strategic sourcing means different things to different people.

 4. Supplier relationship management

-Supplier relationship management (SRM) is the process of strategically collaborating with key suppliers to drive mutual benefits, continuous improvement, and innovation.
-It involves building trust, fostering open communication, and aligning goals and objectives.
-For instance, a procurement professional may work closely with a strategic supplier to identify opportunities for cost reduction, process optimization, or new product development.
+This builds trust, fosters open communication, and aligns goals and objectives.
+For instance, a procurement professional may work closely with a strategic supplier.
+Together, they identify opportunities for cost reduction, process optimization, or new product development.
+They can also decide how to distribute the benefits of this collaboration fairly.

 Example of strategic sourcing principles